-- 4.23 Install mechanical equipment to minimize impacts on historic fabric. - Install mechanical equipment in areas and spaces that require the least amount of alteration to the historic building. - Avoid cutting holes in important architectural features, such as cornices, decorative ceilings and paneling. - > Do not install mechanical equipment on a primary façade to the maximum extent feasible.
+- 4.23 Install mechanical equipment to minimize impacts on historic fabric. - Install mechanical equipment in areas and spaces that require the least amount of alteration to the historic building. - Do not damage or cut holes in important architectural features, such as cornices, decorative ceilings and paneling. - Do not install mechanical equipment on a primary façade.